FeodorFitsner/sparkiy-canvas/README.md

 It is going to be merged in the Toolkit once there's significant content, current *stuff* is in the Canvas* classes.

+Right now:
-Right now, lines, rectangles, ellipses and bitmaps are available.
+- lines, rectangles, ellipses and bitmaps are available.
+- primitive caching system, works well but currently everything is drawn again when canvas is modified.

 ----